IMPORTANT UPDATE FOR 2021:

 In late December 2020, Congress passed a bill approving a re-funding of the PPP and EIDL programs under the CARES Act.
-The new application deadline is March 31, 2021.
+President Biden signed an application deadline extension on March 30, 2021.
+The new application deadline is now May 31, 2021.

 The April 2020 package contained roughly $310 billion to replenish the Paycheck Protection Program (PPP), including $60 billion that must be routed through lenders that serve hard-to-reach or minority groups, an additional $10 billion for the EIDL grant program, as well as an additional $50 billion for the Small Business Administration’s disaster relief fund for disaster/economic injury loans, in addition to allowing agricultural/rural businesses access to these types of funds.